 I.e. We need to reverse the trend of 'hyper globalisation'.
 Domestic/ Local economies must be allowed to flourish.
-Just like tariffs are necessary, localisation requirements will play the same role
+Protections are necessary

-3) New Ecommerce Rules would be contrary to reversing hyper globalisation TRIMS +; no technology transfer; reduce possibility to have local digital industrial development Eg. Robotics in Agriculture- milking of cows Account for half of new dairy equipment installed in Germany and 90% in Sweden and Finland.
-Netherlands is global leader.
+3) New Ecommerce Rules would be contrary to reversing hyper globalisation TRIMS +; no technology transfer; reduce possibility to have local digital industrial development